pluralsight/PSOperations/README.md

 PSOperations supports multiple methods for installing the library in a project.

 ###CocoaPods
-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like PSOperations in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Swift and Objective-C, which automates and simplifies the process of using 3rd-party libraries like PSOperations in your projects.

  You can install it with the following command: